 Everybody knows that you have to figure out what works and scale it to build a successful business.
 Growth is the only way, and companies that don’t do it will fail.
 But what if that’s all wrong?

 What if there’s a way to succeed and have everything you need without the stress of more clients, products, employees, and cash?
 And more importantly, without compromising your values?

-It’s all found in Bo Burlingham’s book Small Giants: Companies That Choose to Be Great Instead of Big.
+Perhaps, there is.
+Bo Burlingham’s book Small Giants: Companies That Choose to Be Great Instead of Big explains how.

 Here are 3 of the most exciting entrepreneurship lessons I’ve learned from this book:

 - It’s okay for your company to decide not to grow.